fermyon/developer/content/spin/v2/observing-apps.md

 ## Logs

 Spin handles application logs by default, storing output and error messages from file system-run applications in the `.spin/logs` directory alongside the manifest file's location.
-You can direct logs to a specific folder using the `--log-dir` flag of the `spin up` command.
-Additionally, if you wish to prevent `stdout` and `stderr` from being written to disk, you can specify an empty string for the `--log-dir` flag, i.e. `spin up --log-dir ""` - effectively disabling log storage.
+Users have the option to direct logs to a specific folder using the `--log-dir` flag of the `spin up` command.
+Additionally, if users wish to prevent `stdout` and `stderr` from being written to disk, they can specify an empty string for the `--log-dir` flag, i.e. `spin up --log-dir ""` - effectively disabling log storage.
 See the [persistent logs](./running-apps#persistent-logs) section for more details.

 ## OpenTelemetry (OTEL)

-Spin has experimental support for the [OpenTelemetry (OTEL)](https://opentelemetry.io/) observability standard.
-When configured, Spin will emit traces of your Spin App as an OTEL [signal](https://opentelemetry.io/docs/concepts/signals/).
-Here is a teaser of how to configure it.
+Spin now has experimental support for the [OpenTelemetry (OTEL)](https://opentelemetry.io/) observability standard.
+When configured, Spin will now emit traces of your Spin App as an OTEL [signal](https://opentelemetry.io/docs/concepts/signals/).
+Here is a brief overview of how to configure it.

-> OpenTelemetry support requires Spin 2.4 or above.

 First, run an OTEL compliant [collector](https://opentelemetry.io/docs/collector/) to collect the traces.
 [Jaeger](https://www.jaegertracing.io/) is an open source distributed tracing platform that can act as an OTEL collector and enables viewing taces.
 You can run Jaeger using Docker: